March 28, 20263 min read

 2

-Dictate Git commit messages, Slack messages, and PR descriptions.
-Still natural language, but now you're using voice more throughout your day.
+Git commits, Slack, PR descriptions.
+Still plain language, but now voice is part of more of your day.

 3